viercc/kitchen-sink-hs/dominance.md

 * How about this implementation:

-  For each covering W1,W2,... of C, using some previously fixed ordering on W1, W2, ..., we can think W1, W2, ... be a tuple (of arguments) instead of a set.
+  For each minimal covering W1,W2,... of C, using some previously fixed ordering on W1, W2, ..., we can think W1, W2, ... be a tuple (of arguments) instead of a set.